ragoragino/cpplot/Readme.md

-Cpplot is a simple single-header library for plotting in C++.
+Cpplot is a simple header-only library for plotting in C++.
 Written in WINAPI and with the use of STL.

 The library runs only on Windows, however, only native libraries are used and therefore no additional dependencies are required.